kabutor/RecoverOfflineCertificate/README.md

 How to recover a certificate from a broken (offline) Windows box

 If you have windows box you can't start, maybe the drive is broken, but you have in there some certificates you can do it following this guide.
-I will use a mix of Linux and Windows tools, you need to be skilled with computers, this is not a simple process, as the certificate (PFX) that windows uses has a public certificate part and a private one encripted wit DPAPI.
+I will use a mix of Linux and Windows tools, you need to be skilled with computers, this is not a simple process, as the certificate (PFX) that windows uses has a public certificate part and a private one encripted with DPAPI.

 ***Prerequisites***
 - This assume you are retrieving the files from a Windows 10, if you use a differente Windows versions some paths, file locations, may differ.